Puppy Starter Guide

 Only difference is that's pups tend to adjust a lot quicker so transition is done in about half the time.
 Also, as they tend to adjust quicker, this will mean that they've adjusted to kibble feeding from weaning and changing the diet will still be considered a dietary change and we will still need to look out for reactions to proteins (if any).

 It's the groups method to feed in a way suitable to all.
-We can't advise based on luck on whether your dog will be ok or not.
 If you are wanting to learn how to wean to raw straight from the mother please see our From Pregnancy to Weaning Guide

 Keep in mind puppies do tend to transition faster and not all puppies are the same but taking a step by step approach will help avoid stomach issues and make the transition much smoother and easier to gage.